rrich360/Apache2.4-PHP7-MySQL-phpMyAdmin-manual-configuration/README.md

-After Apache is started you need to follow the following link in your chrome browser :
+3.9--> After Apache is started you need to follow the following link in your chrome browser :

 “ http://localhost/ ”

 you should see a windows page with a message that says the following :

-“ Index of / ”.
+“ Index of / ”

+- PICTURE